How many T-tessellations on $k$ lines? Existence of associated Gibbs measures on bounded convex domains: Technical proofs

-Since death times before $\event$ are right, after we hit the last event, all death times are right, that is $x_d^P(l) = x_d^T(l)$ for all lines $l$.
+Since death times before $\crossroad$ are right, after we hit the last crossroad, all death times are right, that is $x_d^P(l) = x_d^T(l)$ for all lines $l$.
 Hence the output pretessellation is the real tessellation.